Yuliang-Liu/AWESOME-OCR-LLM/README.md

 ## Contributing
 We welcome contributions from the community and encourage pull requests to help keep this project up to date.
-Please do not hesitate to contact me at ylliu@hust.edu.cn if you need any assistance.
+Please do not hesitate to contact us or open an issue if you need any assistance.